 Withdrawal from university

-Students who wish to withdraw from the program must notify the Office of Adult and Graduate Studies in writing.
-Students who miss three consecutive classes without notifying the Office of Adult and Graduate Studies will be withdrawn using the final date of attendance as the official withdrawal date.
+Students who wish to withdraw from the program must notify the degree completion office in writing.
+Students who miss three consecutive classes without notifying the degree completion office will be withdrawn using the final date of attendance as the official withdrawal date.
 Students who withdraw any time after the first session of a course will be assigned a grade of WP, withdrawn with passing work, or WF, withdrawn with failing work or without official approval.

 If written notification of withdrawal is not submitted, the student sacrifices his/her right to return and may obtain readmission only by petitioning the faculty and receiving consent.